capactio/capact/docs/type-features.md

 ![Additional references to parent nodes](./assets/type-additional-refs.svg)

-Currently, the feature can brings the following benefits:
+Currently, the feature brings the following benefits:
 - **GraphQL API:** it allows User to find related Types based on a prefix of the parent node.
 - **Implementation manifest:** the `requires` block in Implementation manifest can refer to Types, which has additional references to parent node